haiwen/seafile-admin-docs/manual/changelog/server-changelog.md

 * [fix] Fix running seafile-controller with "seafile-controller -t"
 * [fix] Fix user search in "Transfering a library" dialog
 * Add "Open via Client" button in file view page
-* Add an API to change a user's email
+* Add an admin API to change a user's email

 ### 8.0.3 (2021/01/27)